ieugen/trainings/TrainingStructure.md

  [done]- Bean scope and factory beans

 ### Advanced XML Dependency Injection
- - Most popular namespaces
+ [done]- Most popular namespaces
- - Best practices when working with namespaces
- - Externalizing constant values into properties files [done]- Working with a high number of configuration files
- - Bean definition inheritance
+ [done]- Best practices when working with namespaces [done]- Externalizing constant values into properties files [done]- Working with a high number of configuration files [done]- Bean definition inheritance

 ### Annotation-Based Dependency Injection
  [done]- Autowiring and component scanning
- - Component scanning: how to do it right
- [done]- XML versus annotations: when to use what
- - Life cycle annotations: @PostConstruct and @PreDestroy
- - Stereotypes and meta-annotations
+ [done]- Component scanning: how to do it right [done]- XML versus annotations: when to use what [done]- Life cycle annotations: @PostConstruct and @PreDestroy [done]- Stereotypes and meta-annotations

 ### Java-Based Dependency Injection
- - @Configuration and @Bean annotations
+ [done]- @Configuration and @Bean annotations
- - Where is the magic?
-Inheritance-based proxies
- - Equivalent to XML namespaces: @Enable annotations
- - When to use Java configuration
+ [done]- Where is the magic?
+Inheritance-based proxies [done]- Equivalent to XML namespaces: @Enable annotations [done]- When to use Java configuration

 ### Bean Life Cycle: How Does Spring Work Internally?
- - The init phase: available interceptors
- - The init phase: what is the difference between XML, annotations, and Java configuration?
+ [done]- The init phase: available interceptors [done]- The init phase: what is the difference between XML, annotations, and Java configuration?
- - What happens during bean post processing
- - Use and destruction phases
+ [done]- What happens during bean post processing [done]- Use and destruction phases

 ### Testing a Spring-Based Application
  - Spring and test-driven development
  - @ContextConfiguration and @RunWith annotations
- - Application context caching and the @DirtiesContext annotation
- - Environment abstraction and bean definition profiles
+ - Application context caching and the @DirtiesContext annotation [done]- Environment abstraction and bean definition profiles

 ### Aspect-Oriented Programming
  - What problems does AOP solve?